themm1/procyclingstats/docs/source/guide.rst

 Some parsing methods might be unavailable with some HTMLs.
 In that case the method raises ``ExpectedParsingError`` after being called.
-For an example, when a :class:`Stage <procyclingstats.stage_scraper.Stage>` scraping object is created from a page with one day race, the :meth:`Stage.gc <procyclingstats.stage_scraper.Stage.gc>` method raises ``ExpectedParsingError`` because one day races don't have general classification.
+For an example, when a :class:`Ranking <procyclingstats.ranking_scraper.Ranking>` scraping object is created from a URL that points to a page with team ranking :meth:`Ranking.individual_ranking <procyclingstats.stage_scraper.Stage.individual_ranking>` method raises ``ExpectedParsingError``, because the ranking on the page isn't an individual ranking.
+Use instead :meth:`Ranking.team_ranking <procyclingstats.stage_scraper.Stage.team_ranking>` method to get the ranking.

 Parsing all available data
 --------------------------